Top 5 Whole Life Companies for Infinite Banking

 A True Mutual Company vs. A Mutual Holding Company

-We would consider selling a Mutual Holding Company (MHC) if one of them were outperforming its True Mutual peers.
+As independent brokers, we may consider selling a Mutual Holding Company (MHC) if one of them were outperforming its True Mutual peers.
 But they’re not, and it’s not even close.
 In fact, over my 18 years in the business, I have NEVER seen any of the Mutual Holding Companies outperform one of the top 3 True Mutuals when appropriately designed.
 I did, however, see firsthand what happens to policyholders after the biggest and most popular MHC demutualized.

 In 2022, when Ohio National demutualized into a stock company, it left its former policyholder-owners in the lurch with: